bgamari/ghc-wiki-import/proposal/monad-of-no-return.md

 ```

-Consequently, it is possible to write forward-compatible instances
+Consequently, it is possible to write forward-compatible instances omitting `return`
-that are valid under this proposal starting with GHC 7.10/`base-4.8`.
+that are valid starting with GHC 7.10/`base-4.8`.